Electronic Signatures: What Signing a PDF Means

 Choosing the right level for your document

 Match the tool to the stakes of the document.
-For everyday PDFs that need a signature-shaped confirmation, upload your file to the Sign PDF tool, process it, and download โ no account, no watermark, and nothing stored on the server afterward.
+For everyday PDFs that need a signature-shaped confirmation, upload your file to the Sign PDF tool, process it, and download.
+No account, no watermark, and nothing stored on the server afterward.

 Try it yourself

-Everything in this article is free to use on CocoPDF โ no account needed.
+Everything in this article is free to use on CocoPDF, with no account needed.

 โ๏ธ Sign PDFRelated Guides